Dogyunjeong/study/css-master-maximilian/README.md

+# CSS master course

+This is from Academind udemy course.

+!!
+NOTE: There are bunch of comments which are used through course.
+I keep it for reference.!!

 ### Box model
 If we set width: 500px, Is it for content or include padding/margin/border?
 `box-sizing` property allow to set it